chevdor/srtool-cli/README.md

                   another location, you can pass it here [default: .]

     FLAGS:
         -a, --app         Enable the "app" mode which is a mix of json output and outputing progress during the build.
 This flag is recommended for CI. the json output will be provided as a single line at the end in compact mode -h, --help        Prints help information
-        -j, --json       Enable json output, same than the global --json option -V, --version    Prints version information
+        -j, --json        Enable json output, same than the global --json option --no-cache    Passsing this flag allows completely disabling caching.
+As a result, no cargo- home will be mounted to the srtool image.
+There is no known issue with having the cache ON, this is why it is the default -V, --version     Prints version information

     OPTIONS:
             --build-opts <build-opts>